Strong laser fields and their power to generate controllable high-photon-number coherent-state superpositions

-Specifically, we study HHG and ATI processes and their back-action $\delta \alpha_L$ on the coherent state of the driving field.
-We analyze the phase space dynamics of $\delta \alpha_L$ within one cycle of the field and along the duration of the driving pulse envelope, and show how the key action of conditioning on HHG and ATI processes can naturally lead to the generation of coherent state superpositions of arbitrary high photon number.
-We also discuss how the laser-atom interaction conditions, via $\delta\alpha_L$, can be used to control the quantum features of these states.
+Specifically, we study the back-action of these two processes on the initial coherent-state of the driving field, analyze its phase space dynamics within a cycle of the field and along the duration of the driving pulse envelope, and show how the key action of conditioning on HHG and ATI processes can naturally lead to the generation of coherent-state superpositions of arbitrary high-photon-number.
+We also discuss how the laser-atom interaction conditions, in experiment, can be used to control the quantum features of these states.
 The theoretical results have been confirmed experimentally by showing the dependence of the non-classical features of the generated light after HHG on the atomic gas pressure.
-Furthermore, to demonstrate the high photon nature of the generated cat states, we have experimentally achieved a 9--photon optical cat state.
+Furthermore, to demonstrate the high-photon nature of the generated cat states, we have experimentally achieved a 9-photon number optical Schrödinger cat state.

-The numerical implementation employed for performing the theoretical calculations and their corresponding plots are made available in \cite{CodeZenodo}.